Osmayda/Analyst-Builder-SQL-Practice/README.md

-# Analyst Builder SQL Practice
+# Writing SQL Queries - Analyst Builder

+## Objective:
+Write SQL queries for each business cases.

+Business cases and dataset from analystbuilder

+**Resources used:**